Denver, Norfolk: History

 Denver's name is of Anglo-Saxon origin and derives from the Old English for a passage or crossing used by the Danes.

-Denver acted as the terminus for the Roman road, the Fen Causeway which began in Peterborough.
+Denver acted as the terminus for the Roman road the Fen Causeway, which began in Peterborough.

 In the Domesday Book, Denver is listed as a settlement of 43 households in the hundred of Clackclose.
 In 1086, the village was part of the estates of William de Warenne.

 Denver Sluice controls the water levels between the tidal and non-tidal Great Ouse.
 In 1651, the first sluice to help with the drainage of The Fens was built by the Dutch architect Cornelius Vermuyden.
 The sluice was rebuilt after bursting in 1713.
 John Rennie the Younger built a sluice and bridge in 1834.
-It was enlarged in 1923 and the flood gates have been replaced several times.The four-arched bridge has its piers extended to form two locks.
+It was enlarged in 1923 and the flood gates have been replaced several times.
+The four-arched bridge has its piers extended to form two locks.
 It is Grade II listed.
-The West Norfolk Rowing Club is based at Denver Sluice.

-Denver Windmill was built in the mid-nineteenth century and today is fully restored.
+Denver Windmill was built in the mid-nineteenth century and today not in use due to removal of the sails in 2017.

 Denver Railway Station opened in 1847 as a stop on the Great Eastern Railway between King's Lynn and Cambridge.
-The station to passengers in 1930.
+The station was closed to passengers in 1930.

+In October, 1942 a Short Stirling bomber aircraft crashed in the parish killing all eleven crewmen on-board.

 Geography

-According to the 2011 Census, Denver is a settlement of 890 residents living in 379 households.
+According to the 2021 census, Denver has a population of 912 people which shows an increase from the 890 people listed in the 2011 census.

-Denver falls within the constituency of South West Norfolk and is represented in Parliament by Liz Truss of the Conservative Party.
+Denver is located along the course of the River Great Ouse and at the junction of the A10, between London and King's Lynn, and the A1122, between Outwell and Swaffham.

 St Mary's Church

-Denver's parish church is of Norman origin and is dedicated to Saint Mary.
-The church was heavily remodelled in the later nineteenth century with the stained glass being created and installed by Ian Pace.
-The church is Grade II listed and holds regular church services.
+Denver's parish church is dedicated to Saint Mary and dates from the Thirteenth Century.
+St Mary's is located on Ryston Road and has been Grade II listed since 1951.

+St Mary's is largely built from carrstone and was heavily restored in the 1870s.
+The church features stained-glass installed by Ian Pace and a Victorian font.